BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ### Additional object controls

-In the bottom right corner, you'll also see more ways to manipulate selected objects with `Pos: XYZ`, `Rot: XYZ`, and `Scale XYZ`, plus toggles for different modes (hover over them to see tooltips).
-You can use these tools to manipulate selected objects more precisely: for example, you can easily rotate an object by typing the new angle (e.g. 90 for 90 degree) in the `y` box.
+In the bottom right corner, you'll also see more ways to manipulate selected objects with `Pos: X Y Z`, `Rot: X Y Z`, and `Scale XYZ`, plus toggles for different modes (hover over them to see tooltips).
+You can use these tools to manipulate selected objects more precisely: for example, you can easily rotate an object by typing the new angle (e.g. 90 for 90 degree) in the `Rot: Y` box.

 ![creating-a-new-level-19-add-controls.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-19-add-controls.webp)